folly-ah-duh/SOC/README.md

   * Boxed: Determines whether the item is contained in a weapon crate, similar to the Honey Bee mission.

 * **Active Items**: Active Items, unlike dormant items, are already placed and armed prior to the player picking them up.
 Traps such as Directional Mines, Shock Decoys and Sleep Mines are Active Items.
 The player will earn heroism for disarming an Active Item.
 The user can spawn active items by inputting coordinate sets into the Active Item Locations textbox on the Setup Page.
 (Note: Active Items cannot be placed in a sideop if dormant items exist, and vice versa.)
+  * Is Target: Determines whether the user must retrieve or destroy the item in order to complete the sideop.
+    * Note: Active Items have all 3 Target Objective Types to choose from.
+RECOVERED requires the user to pick up the active item without triggering/destroying it.
+KILLREQUIRED requires the user to trigger/destroy the active item, and cancels the sideop if the item is picked up.
+ELIMINATE allows the player to pick up or trigger/destroy the item in order to complete the sideop.
   * Coordinates: Determines the X, Y, Z coordinates of the active item.
   * Rotation: Determines 3D space rotation of the item.
 The rotation is in [Quaternion format](http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-17-quaternions/).
   * Active Item: Determines what active item will spawn at the coordinates.